Theodor Danetti

 Theodor Danetti ([teˈodor daˈneti]; August 23, 1926 – January 16, 2016) was a Romanian stage and film actor.

 Life

 Danetti was born in 1926 in Corabia.
 He graduated from Caragiale Academy of Theatrical Arts and Cinematography in 1955.
-He was distributed to the Baia Mare State Theatre, then he performed at the Piatra-Neamț Youth Theatre (1965–1975), State Jewish Theatre and Bulandra Theatre.
+He was distributed to the Baia Mare State Theatre, then he performed at Teatrul Tineretului of Piatra Neamț (1965–1975), State Jewish Theatre and Bulandra Theatre.

+He is buried in the Bucharest Sephardic Jewish Cemetery.